vapor-ware/synse-server/proposals/v3/writes.md

 }
 ```

-The *action* and the *data* it requires (if it requires data at all) is defined by the
+The *action* and the *data* required by a write (note: *data* is optional) is defined by
-plugin.
+the plugin.

-> **Question**: Is the "action", "data" naming intuitive enough, or are there
-> better names for the fields?
-Suggestions welcome.
+### Query Parameters
+In addition to the namespace and tag-based query parameters needed for device routing,
+writes will support the following:

+#### `transaction`
+The *transaction* query parameter allows the caller to specify their own transaction ID
+for the write.
+This is particularly useful for external services (e.g. a frontend) which
+would manage and track their own global transaction ids.

+If the user-specified transaction id conflicts with something already in the transaction
+cache, an error is returned.

 ### Single Write
 Synse v2 only supports single device writes, where the write target is specified